 The Nuface Trinity microcurrent is the second home beauty device I’ve trialled.
 I started in April 2019 and stopped December 2019.
 I used it religiously for 9 whole months.
 Phew.

 I then switched to trial the ZIIP Nano device.
 I used it as frequently from January 2020 until the start of June 2020.
 So, that’s another 5 months.

 And although I didn’t see everything I hoped for, I loved my results with both devices.
-For me, there’s no significant difference between the two.
+For me, there’s no significant difference in results between the two.